Double Eyelid Surgery

-Dr. Michael Xu is a highly trained cosmetic surgeon with a comprehensive understanding of all aspects of Asian eyelid surgery.
-With over 30 years of experience in cosmetic surgery, Dr. Xu’s precision, skill and ability to produce natural exquisite results is highly regarded and known both locally and internationally.
+Dr. Michael Xu is a highly trained Cosmetic Surgery Practitioner with a comprehensive understanding of all aspects of Asian eyelid surgery.
+With over 30 years of experience in cosmetic surgery, Dr. Xu's precision, skill and ability to produce natural exquisite results is highly regarded by his clients.

 What are the benefits of having double eyelid surgery?

 Adults of all ages choose double eyelid surgery to gain one or more of the following improvements: